 - In 2014, we at CogSci Apps Corp. released mySleepButton.

 - In 2019, we at CogSci Apps Corp. released Hook, which is now called Hookmark.
 This app is designed to help users retrieve the information that is most relevant to their current context, so that they can remain in flow while doing knowledge-intense work.
 Hookmark: “Hook” is for “retrieval” and “mark” is for bookmarking.

 Both of those software products are highly original (first of their kind) and inspired by my academic research.
 They have also been quite well received. [sorry, mum, for boasting; but know that I couldn’t have done it without you!]

 If you’ve reflected on CogZest’s mission, you may have realized that an interdisciplinary background is required to accomplish it.
 I’ve written this page to highlight some of the background that I think is required and that I bring to the task.
 That includes understanding:

 - Cognitive science – understanding the mind as a complex but somewhat accessible and controllable collection of virtual machines

 - Affect: motivation (including goal processing), emotions, attitudes and performance enhancement

 - Self-directed learning

 - Knowledge industry and building world-class intellectual products.

-If you’re interested in the intersection of learning, thinking, knowledge building and productivity, then perhaps CogZest will appeal to you.
+If you’re interested in the intersection of learning, thinking, knowledge building and productivity, then I hope you will find CogZest appealing.